 - Lack of personal items and a less-than-pleasant living environment.

 It’s important to pay attention to your loved one’s demeanor whenever you visit them or talk to them.
 You should also take note of their personal hygiene as well as the condition of their room.
-Additionally, you can examine their skin to see whether they have bruises, welts, bedsores or other wounds which look like they might have been inflicted by another person.
-However, we need to stress that the most important thing you can do is to listen to them and take all abuse complaints seriously.
+Additionally, you can examine their skin to see whether they have bruises, welts, bedsores or other wounds which look like they might have been inflicted by another person or the result of neglect.
+The most important thing you can do is to listen to them and take all abuse complaints seriously.

 Maybe the nursing home allowed your loved one to leave the premises unattended (also called elopement).
 An especially damaging form of injury caused by nursing home neglect is referred to as “contractures.”
-Contractures are when the (normally elastic & flexible) skeletal muscle tissue attached to the bone is replaced by rigid tissue.
+Contractures occur when the normally elastic & flexible skeletal muscle tissue attached to the bone is replaced by rigid tissue due to immobility.

 One little-known fact about Texas is that the State passed a law specifically granting you the right to install a hidden camera in a nursing home.
 There are a few rules to follow, but I strongly encourage all of you out there to take advantage of this.
-Nothing prevents nursing home abuse better than knowing you’re being recorded.
+Sadly, nothing prevents nursing home abuse better than when caregivers know that they’re being recorded.